 DaVinciRe shareholders are party to a shareholders agreement (the "Shareholders Agreement") which provides DaVinciRe shareholders, excluding the Company, with certain redemption rights that enable each shareholder to notify DaVinciRe of such shareholder's desire for DaVinciRe to repurchase up to half of such shareholder's aggregate number of shares held, subject to certain limitations, such as limiting the aggregate of all share repurchase requests to 25% of DaVinciRe's capital in any given year and satisfying all applicable regulatory requirements.
-If total shareholder secred 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the requesting shareholders pro-rata, based on the amounts desired to be repurchased.
-Shareholders desiring to have DaVinci repurchase their shares must notify DaVinciRe's agire, and the repurchase their shares must notify DaVinciRe's agire, and the repurchase their shares must notify DaVinciRe's agire, and the repurchase price will be based on GAAP book value as of the end of the year in which the shareholder notice is given, and the repurchase will be effective as of such date.
+If total shareholder requests exceed 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the requesting shareholders pro-rata, based on the amounts desired to be repurchased.
+Shareholders desiring to have DaVinci repurchase their shares must notify DaVinciRe before March 1 of each year.
+The repurchase price will be based on GAAP book value as of the end of the year in which the shareholder notice is given, and the repurchase will be effective as of such date.
 Payment will be made by April 1 of the following year, following delivery of the audited financial statements for the year in which the repurchase was effective.
-The repurchase price is ubject to a true-up for development on outstanding loss reserves after settlement of all claims relating to the applicable years.
+The repurchase price is subject to a true-up for development on outstanding loss reserves after settlement of all claims relating to the applicable years.
 Certain third party shareholders of DaVinciRe submitted repurchase notices on or before the required annual redemption notice date of March 1, 2009, in accordance with the Shareholders Agreement.
-The repurchase notices submitted on or before March 1, 2009, use cordance with the Shareholders Agreement.
-The repurchase notices submitted nor before March 1, 2009 were for shares of DaVinciRe with a GAAP book value of \$173.6 million at December 31, 2009.
-Effective January 1, 2010, DaVinciRe redeemed the shares for \$173.6 million, less a \$17.6 million reserve holdback, and, in a
+The repurchase notices submitted on or before March 1, 2009 were for shares of DaVinciRe with a GAAP book value of \$173.6 million at December 31, 2009.
+Effective January 1, 2010, DaVinciRe redeemed the shares for \$173.6 million, less a \$17.6 million reserve holdback, and, in a separate transaction, the Company's ownership in DaVinciRe was 38.2% at December 31, 2009 (2008 - 22.8%) and subsequent to the above transactions, the Company's ownership interest in DaVinciRe increased t

 Certain shareholders of DaVinciRe put in repurchase notices on or before the March 1, 2008 repurchase notice date.
 The repurchase notice was for shares with a GAAP book value of \$145.5 million at December 31, 2008.
-On January 30, 2009, the Company's ownership interest in DaVinciRe purchased the shares for \$145.5 million, less a \$21.8 million reserve holdback.
+On January 30, 2009, the Company on behalf of DaVinciRe purchased the shares for \$145.5 million, less a \$21.8 million reserve holdback.
 The Company's ownership interest in DaVinciRe increased from 22.8% at December 31, 2008, to 37.6%. as a result of these purchases.